POCSO Act

 Stronger Penalties for Pornography: The amendment provided detailed provisions on punishments for using children for pornography and for the possession of child pornography, which were not specified as thoroughly in the 2012 Act.

-Enhanced Minimum Punishments: The minimum punishment for penetrative sexual assault and aggravated penetrative sexual assault was increased to provide a stronger deterrent.
+Enhanced Minimum Punishments: The minimum punishment for penetrative sexual assault (increased from 7 to 10 years) and aggravated penetrative sexual assault (death penalty in addition to life imprisonment) if the victim was under 16 was increased to provide a stronger deterrent.

 POCSO Act 2012 vs POCSO Act 2019